 College Essay Tutoring:

-In my previous life as a high school English teacher, I taught for a few years at The Harley School and Brighton High School in Rochester, New York.
+In my previous life as a high school English teacher, I taught for a few years at The Harley School and Brighton High School, both in Rochester, New York.
 I continue to work with students each fall through focused tutoring on college application essays.
 Testimonials from two of my former students are below:

 “Sejal taught me how to start papers when I was completely lost as well as how to be concise with my writing, two things I had struggled with a lot.
 Even after my first time working with her, I became a noticeably better writer and editor.
 Sejal gave me—an engineer—a greater appreciation for writing.”—Sangam Munsiff, Pittsford Sutherland High School, University of Michigan at Ann Arbor